-Sequestration: "Seaweed fixes CO2 in biomass": Researchers have estimated that macroalgae may sequester about 173 million metric tonnes of carbon in the deep ocean and coastal sediment every year.68 FAO claims that by 2050, farmed seaweed production could additionally absorb 135 million tonnes of CO2 per year.69 c) "We will generate carbon credits".
-Some seaweed companies offer their own self-authored and self-certified seaweed-based carbon credits.
-Others are partnering with verification companies.
+Sequestration: "Seaweed fixes CO2 in biomass": Researchers have estimated that macroalgae may sequester about 173 million metric tonnes of carbon in the deep ocean and coastal sediment every year.
+FAO claims that by 2050, farmed seaweed production could additionally absorb 135 million tonnes of CO2 per year.